HomeFAQ

 Does my bucket remain available after deletion?

 If your bucket has been deleted from the Scaleway console, our teams may, as a last option, be able to retrieve its data the same day it is deleted (excluding weekends).
 Nevertheless, this measure applies on a case by case basis, and is not guaranteed.
-Please contact technical assistance if you need to recover data from a deleted bucket within this time frame.
+Contact Scaleway’s support team if you need to recover data from a deleted bucket within this time frame.

 If your bucket has been deleted via the API, it is deleted instantly.